MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-3.md

 You have given your container a name of **adaptiveCardContainer** so you can easily access it from code later.

-**Note:** You can utilize tools for visualizing your cards for different UI frameworks - there is an [on-line version](http://adaptivecards.io/visualizer/index.html?hostApp=Bot%20Framework%20WebChat) and a [WPF-based one](https://github.com/Microsoft/AdaptiveCards/tree/master/source/dotnet/Samples/WPFVisualizer).
+**Note:** You can utilize tools for visualizing your cards for different UI frameworks - there is an <a href="http://adaptivecards.io/visualizer/index.html?hostApp=Bot%20Framework%20WebChat" target="_blank">on-line version</a>
+and a <a href="https://github.com/Microsoft/AdaptiveCards/tree/master/source/dotnet/Samples/WPFVisualizer" target="_blank">WPF-based one</a>.
 Cards utilize a JSON format, but can also be created in C#.

 ![](../media/Picture4.png)